kevoreilly/CAPEv2/.github/issue_template.md

 # Expected Behavior

-Please describe the behavior you are expecting
+Please describe the behavior you are expecting. __If your samples stuck in pending ensure that you set tags=x64 in hypervisor conf__

 # Current Behavior